Derby Aboriginal Short Stay Accommodation (DASSA)

 - Reconnection with family and land

 The DASSA is a secure, drug and alcohol free premises.
 Two full meals a day are provided, as well as sheets, towels and laundry facilities, recreational facilities and barbecue areas.
-For a site tour, to make a booking or find out more information please contact us or fill out our Accommodation Enquiry form at the bottom of this page.
+For a site tour, to make a booking or find out more information please contact us or fill out our Accommodation Enquiry form.

 Assistance from Aboriginal Support Workers is also available to help set up appointments with services such as Money Management Services, Department of Child Protection, Centrelink, Winun Ngari Employment Services, Derby Aboriginal Health Service, Derby District High School etc. They are also available to assist with forms and guide you through the booking/check-in process.